 Read More : Property Valuation for Insurance: Tips for Homebuyers and Homeowners

-A manufacturing client insured machinery at book value ₹8 crore.
-Post-fire, replacement value was ₹9.5 crore, leaving a ₹1.5 crore under-insurance gap.
+A manufacturing client had insured their machinery at book value of ₹8 crore.
+After a fire, the actual replacement value was determined to be ₹9.5 crore — leaving a ₹1.5 crore underinsurance gap that would have been borne entirely by the client under the Average Clause.

 Conclusion – Why Expert Insurance Valuation Matters